chenhuililucy/CodeJam2020/README.md

 # My Google CodeJam 2020 Python solutions

 I am a newbie.
 This is my first time sitting Google Code Jam.
+I didn't make it to the second round :/

 I hope that the experience strengthens my knowledge in DSA.